 Sirens welcomes proposals that address women, but the conference is not restricted to presentations solely about women; we hope that presenters will consider broader perspectives on gender as well.
 In addition, we encourage presentations that thoughtfully address and are inclusive of all genders, sexualities, races, abilities, countries of origin, religions, and other identities.

 Sirens strongly encourages collaboration, especially across scholarly and professional fields and across social and practice circles.
-We also strongly encourage including diverse perspectives in your collaboration.
+We also strongly encourage including diverse perspectives in your collaboration, especially with respect to panelist selection.
 If you are seeking co-presenters, we invite you to Tweet @sirens_con, so that we may retweet your request to the Sirens community, and to post on our Facebook.

 Number of Proposals

-We recommend that presenters consider taking part in a maximum of three presentations throughout the weekend, so that no presenter is overwhelmed and that presenters have time to both teach and reflect during the conference.
-Thus, we recommend submitting no more than three separate proposals for programming, and that prospective presenters consider submitting fewer carefully planned, thoughtful proposals instead of a larger number of proposals and expecting the vetting board to choose.
-One to two presentations is a nice maximum, allowing ample time both both sharing and listening.
+We recommend that presenters consider taking part in a maximum of two presentations throughout the weekend, so that no presenter is overwhelmed and that presenters have time to both teach and reflect during the conference.
+Thus, we recommend submitting no more than two separate proposals for programming, and that prospective presenters consider submitting fewer carefully planned, thoughtful proposals instead of a larger number of proposals and expecting the vetting board to choose.
+One to two presentations is a nice maximum, allowing ample time for both sharing and listening.